drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.UnlockAll` -- unlocks all item spawners, rewards and whatnot

 Should be rather explanatory, have fun.
+Found under Misc>Backpacks

 ## Credits